ibm-cloud-docs/databases-for-mongodb/howto-upgrading.md

 ---

-{:external: .external target="_blank"}
-{:shortdesc: .shortdesc}
-{:screen: .screen}
-{:codeblock: .codeblock}
-{:pre: .pre}
-{:note: .note}
-{:tip: .tip}
-{:important: .important}
 {{site.data.keyword.attribute-definition-list}}

 # Upgrading to a new Major Version
 {: #upgrading}

 When a major version of a database is at its end of life (EOL), it is necessary to upgrade to the next available major version.
 You can upgrade {{site.data.keyword.databases-for-mongodb_full}} deployments to use the newest version of MongoDB.
 It is possible to upgrade from MongoDB 4.2 to 4.4.
-Prepare to run on, and then migrate to, the latest version before the EOL date [as documented here](/docs/databases-for-mongodb?topic=cloud-databases-versioning-policy#major-versions-defined).
+Prepare to run on, and then migrate to, the latest version before the EOL date [as documented here](/docs/cloud-databases?topic=cloud-databases-versioning-policy#version-definitions).

 Rolling back versions is not supported.
 {: .note}

-You can upgrade to the latest version of MongoDB available to {{site.data.keyword.databases-for-mongodb}}.
-You can find the latest version from the catalog page, from the cloud databases cli plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.
+Upgrade to the latest version of MongoDB available to {{site.data.keyword.databases-for-mongodb}}.
+Find the latest version from the catalog page, from the cloud databases cli plug-in command [`ibmcloud cdb deployables-show`](/docs/databases-cli-plugin?topic=databases-cli-plugin-cdb-reference#deployables-show), or from the cloud databases API [`/deployables`](https://cloud.ibm.com/apidocs/cloud-databases-api#get-all-deployable-databases) endpoint.

-Upgrading is handled through [restoring a backup](/docs/databases-for-mongodb?topic=cloud-databases-dashboard-backups#restoring-a-backup) of your data into a new deployment.
+Upgrading is handled through [restoring a backup](/docs/databases-for-mongodb?topic=databases-for-mongodb-dashboard-backups&interface=ui#restore-backup) of your data into a new deployment.
 Restoring from a backup has a number of advantages:

 - The original database stays running and production work can be uninterrupted.
 - You can test the new database out of production and act on any application incompatibilities.